15 Composition Techniques for Capturing Incredible Photographs

 Rule of Space - Aeroplane

-An airplane would need to have more sky in front of it, giving it the appearance of moving into the open space.
+An airplane would need to have more sky in front of it, giving it the appearance of moving into open space.

 #4: Golden Triangle Rule